onflow/flow/agendas/2024/sprint-kickoff/2024-08-02-Flow-Sprint-Kickoff.md

 ### Team Wins 🎉
 - Successfully tested new Flow bridge UI, testing bridging axlUSDC from base to polygon
-- Stopped our and partner Consensus nodes from going OOM by adding new config flags (`GOMEMLIMIT=12GiB`)
+- Stopped ours and partner Consensus nodes from going OOM by adding a new config flag (`GOMEMLIMIT=12GiB`)

 ### General updates